SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 maker in the past 25 years.
 Mostly for the bad.

-John Maynard Keynes and J K Galbraith were the most accomplished MMT policy makers during the World War II and Galbraith in the post-war era.
+John Maynard Keynes and J K Galbraith were the most accomplished MMT policy makers during World War II and Galbraith in the post-war era.
 Mostly for the good (at least by the account their sides won the war, and to the extent that success had anything to do with moving private production into the public sector for that period).

-Successful war time efforts are examples of where there is one type of veil of money.
+Successful war time efforts are examples of where there is one type of veil of money partially lifted.
 Everyone works for the war effort, and issuing enough currency is not even debated.
 The issuer always "finds" enough currency.
-They do so either by suspending the artifice of a gold standard, or they just implement pure fiat money operations without the gold standard veil.
+They do so either by suspending the artifice of a gold standard, or they just implement pure fiat money operations without the gold standard veil forever after.

 The gold standard is thus revealed (by wars) to be a veil.
 There never really was a gold standard.
 The currency is always a tax credit, and the issuer tells you what